lucasrodes/kPCA-denoising-python/README.md

 * Toy example: De-noising
 * Digit denoising (USPS Dataset)

-The file [our_kpca.py](our_kpca.py) is our own implementation of the kPCA method, based on the paper approach.
+The file [our_kpca.py](our_kpca.py) contains our own implementation of the kPCA method, based on the paper approach.

 ### Toy example: 11 Gaussians
 The code related to this example can be found in [example1.py](example1.py).